Zoom program: Catching up with emerging rail photographers

 5 pm Pacific, 6 pm Mountain, and 8 pm Eastern

 In a rush of locomotives climbing through smoky snow sheds, plowing “Sierra cement,” and carrying passengers over “the Hill,” Associate Archivist Heather Sonntag has viewed volumes of Richard Steinheimer’s visual storytelling across Donner Pass.
 She’s digitized frame after frame of his adventures on Southern Pacific’s legendary mountain crossing between Roseville and Truckee, California.
-In this exclusive Zoom program for Center members, see how Heather experienced this historic line through Stein’s famed photography of Donner that spans nearly fifty years, from 1951 to 1998.
+In this exclusive Zoom program for Center members, see how Heather experienced this historic line through Stein’s slide photography of Donner that spans nearly fifty years, from 1951 to 1998.

 She’ll provide an overview of Stein’s color work as it appears in the Richard Steinheimer and Shirley Burman Steinheimer Collection and notable publications.
 Focusing on the color slides in this extensive Donner series, Heather highlights a mix of iconic and previously unseen images that reflect Stein’s fearlessness, friendliness, and good fortune to document this favorite passage of railroad history, power, and people.